Charlie Elliott Wildlife Center

 Amenities

 Charles Newton Elliott (1906–2000) lived in Covington, Georgia and served as the first Director of Georgia State Parks in 1937–1938.
 He became the Commissioner of Natural Resources in 1938–1941 then was the first Director of the Game and Fish Commission (now known as the Georgia Department of Natural Resources, Wildlife Resources Division) in 1943–1949.
-Elliott also was Southeastern Field Editor for Outdoor Life magazine from 1950 until his passing.
+Elliott also was Southeastern Field Editor for Outdoor Life magazine for 50 years.
 His dedication to the conservation of the natural world and wildlife was evident to those who knew him personally and those who read his many writings.

 Bird Species Checklists are available at the Visitor Center or the online bird checklist.